Authors

 Peer review

-BMJ Military Health operates anonymised peer review whereby the names of the reviewers are hidden from the author.
+BMJ Military Health operates double anonymised peer review whereby the names of both the reviewer and the author are anonymous to each other.
 All submissions are reviewed by at least one reviewer.
 If there is uncertainty about acceptance after review, papers are reviewed by the editors.
 For more information on the peer review process, please consult the BMJ Author Hub – the peer review process.

 Anonymised manuscript This should be free from: